cpmech/russell/README.md

 ## Introduction

-**Russell** (Rust Scientific Library) assists in developing scientific computations using the Rust language.
+**Russell** (Rust Scientific Library) assists in developing high-performance computations involving linear algebra, sparse linear systems, differential equations, statistics, and continuum mechanics using the Rust programming language.
+The applications built with Russell revolve around the computational mechanics discipline; however, since Russell deals with fundamental mathematics and numerics, it is also helpful for other disciplines.

-The "main" crate here is [russell_lab](https://github.com/cpmech/russell/tree/main/russell_lab), a **mat**rix-vector **lab**oratory, which provides the fundamental `Vector` and `Matrix` structures and several functions to perform linear algebra computations.
-Thus, we recommend looking at [russell_lab](https://github.com/cpmech/russell/tree/main/russell_lab) first.

-Next, we recommend looking at the [russell_sparse](https://github.com/cpmech/russell/tree/main/russell_sparse) crate, which implements sparse matrix structures such as COO (coordinates), CSC (compressed sparse column), and CSR (compressed sparse row) formats. `russell_sparse` also wraps powerful linear system solvers such as [UMFPACK](https://github.com/DrTimothyAldenDavis/SuiteSparse) and [MUMPS](https://mumps-solver.org).
+At this moment, Russell works on Linux (Debian/Ubuntu; and maybe Arch).
+It has some limited functionality on macOS too.
+In the future, we plan to enable Russell on Windows; however, this will take time because some essential libraries are not easily available on Windows.

 <a name="crates"></a>